icwells/dbIO/README.md

 ```
 becomes
 ```
-"(5,Apple),(3,Orange)"
+"('5','Apple'),('3','Orange')"
 ```
-They both return a string of the data and an ionteger of the number rows that were formatted.
+They both return a string of the data and an integer of the number rows that were formatted.
 Both are stand-alone functions and do not use a DBIO object.
 The input data should contian the same number of columns as the table is to be uploaded to.
 (Map keys are not included in the upload.)

 #### DBIO.UpdateDB(table, values string, l int) int